makrai/notes/qui22-core-human-value-dataset.md

     the more similar/antagonistic their underlying motivations are; the more
   * ie the pursuit of some value may result in accordance/conflict with another one
-  * why ten? an arbitrary convenience.
-It is reasonable to partition the value
+  * Why ten?
+An arbitrary convenience
-    * A refinement of the theory (Schwartz+ 2012), partitions the same continuum into 19 more narrowly defined values that permit more precise
+    * A refinement of the theory (Schwartz+ 2012) partitions the continuum into 19 more narrowly defined values
-* utility (Fishburn 1970) is initially defined as a measure of pleasure or satisfaction in economics and ethics that
+* utility (Fishburn 1970) is initially defined as a measure of pleasure or satisfaction in economics and ethics
-  * drives human activities at all levels.
-Therefore,
+  * drives human activities at all levels
-* when we teach agents to speak and act in a socially intelligent way, an approach considering human value utilities should be adopted.
-In this
+* when we teach agents to speak and act in a socially intelligent way, an approach considering human value utilities should be adopted
 * we aim to learn a utility function for each dimension of value and steer the dialogue system response generation accordingly

 ## Social Commonsense Benchmarks